No real inspiring lessons here… just a really long (but eventful) update.

 - pT4b means the Tumor has grown through the bowel wall into other organs.
 In my case, it spread into one spot in the small intestine, which they resected in January.

 - pN1b means there were 2-3 lymph nodes involved.
 In my case, there were 3 out of 20 found to have cancer.
 This was later verbally updated to pN2a which means at least 4 nodes were involved.
-In my case, the 4th node wasn’t originally counted because it was left un-resected on my aorta.
+In my case, the 4th node wasn’t originally counted because it was left un-resected on a major vein.

 - Mn/a means there is no metastasis – no spreading to distant organs.